How to Design a Cross Stitch Mandala

 A cross stitch mandala looks complicated at first, but the design process is mostly about structure: start from the centre, repeat small shapes, keep your spacing even, and make colour choices that support the symmetry.

-This guide walks through a practical workflow for designing a stitchable mandala chart, whether you want a small hoop design, a geometric sampler centrepiece, or a decorative pattern to build around motifs and borders.
+This guide walks through what a cross stitch mandala actually is, where the style comes from, and a practical workflow for designing a stitchable mandala chart, whether you want a small hoop design, a geometric sampler centrepiece, or a decorative pattern to build around motifs and borders.

 Start with the finished size